masc-ucsc/livehd/docs/lgraph.md

 ### Memory_op

 Memory is the basic block to represent SRAM-like structures.
-Any large storage will benefit of using memory arrays instead of slower to simulate set of flops.
-The memories are highly configurable.
+Any large storage will benefit from using memory arrays instead of flops, which are slower to simulate.
+These memories are highly configurable.

 ```{.graph .center caption="Memory LGraph Node."}